evgenii-petukhov/react-time-difference/README.md

 ## Description
 This application enables you to compare times in different timezones instantly.
 You can check a few places at once.
 Therefore, making it very easy to find the most suitable time for everybody.

-This application enables users to add as many clocks as they want.
-When time is set for a specific timezone, the time in the rest of the time zones changes accordingly.
+This application enables users to add as many clocks as they desire.
+When the time is set for a specific timezone, the rest of the timezones change accordingly.
 It could be quite useful for arranging meetings, if your colleagues live in different places.
-For example, a person from London said that they would be able to have a meeting at 9pm and we need to figure out if this time is convenient for people from New Zealand and Cuba.
+Imagine that your colleagues from London said that they would be able to have a meeting at 9ish.
+To schedule a meeting, we need to figure out if this time is convenient for people from New Zealand and Cuba.

->The idea behind this project is to demonstrate that I can
+The idea behind this project is to demonstrate that I'm be able to
->* create a single-page web application with React
+* create a single-page web application with React
->* perform unit testing of React components using Jest
+* perform unit testing of React components using Jest
->* bundle a JavaScript project with WebPack
+* bundle a JavaScript project with Webpack

 ## Get started
 1. Install dependencies `npm install`